Toowoomba Anglican School: Houses

 The school has a day house system for internal competition, and a different house system for boarding.

 There are three-day houses: Gill (maroon), Connal (gold) and Fairfax (navy).

 Sports

 Sports offered at the school include AFL, athletics, basketball, cricket, cross country, soccer, rugby union, rugby league, hockey, netball, softball, swimming, tennis, touch football, and volleyball.

 Sporting facilities at the school include three junior-sized ovals, four tennis, and netball courts, an outdoor pool, and a gymnasium (which also acts as the School's assembly hall).

-Music

-TAS has an extensive music program.
-The program includes a music exposure system where all students undertake activities using musical instruments such as the violin.
-The result is extensive participation in small music ensembles through all age groups.
-TAS enters the annual Toowoomba Eisteddfod amongst other regional competitions, and typically enjoys significant success.
-The Chapel Choir is noted for its consistently high-performance standard.

-The school also encourages participation in musical productions.
-The annual Preparatory Years musical is a large production with the participation of all students from Years 3 to 6 in all aspects from staging, music and management.
-The College Musical and College Play take place in alternate years with its most recent production being Guys and Dolls performed at the Empire Theatre, the schools first musical performed at the venue, in August 2022, with a portion of the secondary school performing.

 Notable alumni

 All previous students are able to join the Past Students Association.
 Notable alumni include: